-So you need to check your credit records and see how each debt has been marked.
+So you need to check your credit records with all three credit reference agencies and see how each debt has been marked.

-In that case, if you settle the debts partially now, all trace of them will be gone in a couple of years when you move house.
-A mortgage lender will never know you had a DMP at all.
+In that case, if you settle the debts partially now, they will all drop off six years after the default.
+After that, a mortgage lender will never know you had a DMP at all.